 Oboist and electronic musician Kyle Bruckmann tramples genre boundaries in widely ranging work as a composer/performer, educator, and New Music specialist.
 His creative output – extending from conservatory-trained foundations into gray areas encompassing free jazz, post-punk rock, and the noise underground – can be heard on more than 100 recordings from labels such as New World, Hat Art, Carrier, New Focus, Not Two, Clean Feed, and Another Timbre.
 This breadth has led to his recognition as “an excellent composer, striking the right balance between form and freedom” (Signal to Noise), “a modern day renaissance musician” (Dusted) and “a seasoned improviser with impressive extended technique and peculiar artistic flair” (All Music Guide).

 Bruckmann earned undergraduate degrees in music and psychology at Rice University in Houston, studying oboe with Robert Atherholt, serving as music director of campus radio station KTRU, and achieving academic distinction as a member of Phi Beta Kappa.
 He completed his M.M. in 1996 at the University of Michigan, Ann Arbor, where he studied oboe with Harry Sargous and contemporary improvisation with Ed Sarath.
-He is now Assistant Professor of Practice in Oboe and Contemporary Music at University of the Pacific, and also teaches at UC Santa Cruz, Davis and Berkeley.
+He has taught at at UC Santa Cruz, Davis and Berkeley as well as at Mills College, and is now Assistant Professor of Practice in Oboe and Contemporary Music at University of the Pacific.